Edging (song): Music video

 The song's music video was directed by Cole Bennett, and produced through his Lyrical Lemonade studio.
 In the clip, the band is seen playing the song in a run down carnival surrounded by people in rabbit costumes, who they then proceed to murder with throwing knives.
 Lyrical Lemonade released an alternate version of the video, featuring cameo appearances by Bennett himself and rapper Lil Tracy on October 19, 2022.

 Commercial performance

+"Edging" achieved a strong international chart presence following its release, marking a notable commercial return for Blink-182 across multiple territories.
 In the United States, "Edging" became the band's highest-charting single on the all-genre Hot 100 in eighteen years, posting at number 61.
 It also made its debut at number twelve on Billboards Alternative Airplay after just three days of tracking.
-It then went on to become the band's fourth and longest number one single in its history, spending 13 weeks on top of Alternative Airplay, where it also gave Blink-182 a top placement single in four different decades, tying them with Green Day and Red Hot Chili Peppers for the most ever by an artist.
+It went on to become the band's fourth and longest number one single in its history to that point, spending 13 weeks on top of Alternative Airplay, where it also gave Blink-182 a top placement single in four different decades, tying them with Green Day and Red Hot Chili Peppers for the most ever by an artist.
 In addition, "Edging" became their biggest hit on Billboard's Mainstream Rock Airplay, peaking at number two.
-The song also charted well outside the United States, including Canada, the UK, New Zealand, Australia, and Japan.
+In Canada, it climbed to number 25 on the Canadian Hot 100 while also topping the Canada Rock chart, underscoring its strong reception within rock radio formats.

+Outside North America, "Edging" charted across several regions, including a peak of number 31 on the UK Singles Chart and number 50 in Australia.
+It also reached the top 10 of New Zealand's Hot Singles chart, peaking at number 7, and appeared on various European and international rankings such as Germany, Italy, Ireland, and San Marino.
+Additionally, it hit number 1 on the UK Rock & Metal chart and Japan's Hot Overseas chart.